dotswg/dots-architecture/draft-ietf-dots-architecture.md

 servers with which it has established signal channels, the client may unintentionally inflict additional network disruption on the resources it intends to protect.
-In one of the worst cases, a multi-homed DOTS client could cause a permanent routing loop of traffic destined for the client's protected protected services, as the uncoordinated DOTS servers' mitigators all try to divert that traffic to their own scrubbing centers.
+In one of the worst cases, a multi-homed DOTS client could cause a permanent routing loop of traffic destined for the client's protected services, as the uncoordinated DOTS servers' mitigators all try to divert that traffic to their own scrubbing centers.